dashpay/platform/packages/js-dash-sdk/docs/getting-started/core-concepts.md

 ## App Schema and Contracts

-The Dash Platform Chain, provides developers with the ability to create applications.
+The Dash Platform Chain provides developers with the ability to create applications.
 Each application requires a set of rules and conditions described as a portable document in the form of a JSON Schema.

 When registered, those applications schemas are called contracts and contains a contractId (namespace : `client.platform.contracts`).